tldr-pages/tldr/pages/linux/warp-diag.md

 `warp-diag`

-- Set if timestamp should be added to output file name:
+- Generate a zip file with debug information including a timestamp to the output filename:

 `warp-diag --add-ts`